coderamen666/srd-v3.5-md/spells/spells-s.md

 A creature in mud must succeed on a Reflex save or be caught for 1d2 rounds and unable to move, attack, or cast spells.
-A creature that succeeds on its save can move through the mud at half speed, and it can't run or charge.
+A creature that succeeds on its save can move through the mud at half speed, and it can’t run or charge.

-Loose dirt is not as troublesome as mud, but all creatures in the area can move at only half their normal speed and can't run or charge over the surface.
+Loose dirt is not as troublesome as mud, but all creatures in the area can move at only half their normal speed and can’t run or charge over the surface.

 Stone softened into clay does not hinder movement, but it does allow